xwolf-wang/rabbitmq-autocluster/examples/compose_consul_haproxy/README.md

-RabbitMQ-Autoclsuter Consul example
---
-Dynamic RabbitMQ cluster using:
+This example shows how to create a dynamic RabbitMQ cluster using:

 1. [Docker compose](https://docs.docker.com/compose/)